arouyan/lakeFS/docs/deploy/k8s.md

 ## Load balancing
 You should have a load balancer direct requests to the lakeFS server.
-Options to do so include a Kubernetes Service of type `LoadBalancer`, or a Kubernetes Ingress.
+Options to do so include a Kubernetes Service of type `LoadBalancer` or a Kubernetes Ingress.
 By default, lakeFS operates on port 8000, and exposes a `/_health` endpoint which you can use for health checks.